DHILGEE DANCHE, ETHIOPIA - FILTER COFFEE

 Or call: +358 40 507 3935

-The area boasts nutrient-rich soil that yields abundant harvests.
-Small-scale coffee farms in the region are typically 1-2 hectares in size, with approximately 1800-2400 coffee trees per hectare.
-Each tree produces about 3 kg of coffee cherries.
-After harvesting their ripe coffee cherries, farmers bring them to the Danche washing station, where the coffee is processed for sale.
-The coffee is hand-sorted and pulped to separate the coffee bean from the fruit layer.
-Afterward, the coffee undergoes a 72-hour wet fermentation process and is washed in channels, where it is also sorted by weight.
-Lower-quality beans float and are separated from the higher-quality, denser beans.
-After washing, the beans soak in water for an additional two hours before being dried for ten days.
-During the drying process, defective beans are manually removed.
+The region has rich soil that produces a large harvest.
+The smallholder farms in the area are about 1-2 hectares in size, with around 1800-2400 coffee trees per hectare.
+The trees produce about 3 kg of cherries each.
+After harvesting their ripe coffee cherries, the farmers bring them to the Danche washing station, where the coffee is processed for sale.
+The coffee is hand-sorted and pulped to separate the bean from the cherry.
+Then, it undergoes wet fermentation for 72 hours and is washed in channels where it is also sorted by weight.
+Low-quality beans float and are separated from the heavier, better-quality beans.
+After washing, the beans soak in water for another two hours before being dried for about 10 days.
+During drying, defective beans are removed by hand.

-The Danchen washing station is owned by SNAP Coffee, founded in Addis Ababa in 2008.
-It is a company focused on high-quality specialty coffee and operates three washing stations in Chelelektu and two partner stations in Uraga and Nensebo.
-SNAP has three core principles: 1.
-Produce consistently high-quality specialty coffee, 2.
-Share knowledge and skills with the small-scale farmers they work with, and 3.
-Promote environmental conservation through waste recycling systems.
+The Danche washing station is owned by SNAP Coffee, founded in Addis Ababa in 2008.
+It is a company focused on high-quality specialty coffee, operating three washing stations in Chelelektu, Kochere District of the Gedeo Zone, and two partner stations in Uraga and Nensebo.
+SNAP has three main principles: producing consistently high-quality specialty coffee, transferring knowledge and skills to the smallholder farmers they work with, and promoting waste recycling.
+Additionally, they invest in the community by supporting schools, building roads, etc.